andreyev/dt/README.md

 ```
 $ export provider=<YOUR PROVIDER>
 ```
-* Initialiaze terraform
+* Initialiaze terraform to install provider modules:
 ```
-$ terraform init ${provider}
+$ terraform init
 ```
-* To use AWS create a credential on console (https://console.aws.amazon.com/iam/home) and add it to your ~/.aws/credentials
+* To use AWS create a credential on console (https://console.aws.amazon.com/iam/home) and add it to your ~/.aws/credentials:
 ```
 $ cat << EOF > ~/.aws/credentials-${project_name}
 [default]